Driving for a Cause: What Churches and Volunteers Need to Know About Vehicle Liability Insurance

 - Jul 29

-We have all heard the horrors of loaning a friend a car only to experience the complexities of that friend wrecking a beloved vehicle.
-Many people are often shocked as to how the coverage plays out when borrowing, loaning, renting, or using a vehicle for someone else’s benefit.
-Let’s take a closer look at where the responsibility comes from.
+We have all heard the horror stories of loaning a friend a car, only to face the complexities of that friend wrecking a beloved vehicle.
+Many people are shocked by how coverage works when borrowing, loaning, renting, or using a vehicle for someone else’s benefit.
+Let’s take a closer look at where the responsibility lies.

 Borrowed Vehicles

-When a vehicle is borrowed, the precise definition is “to take and use something that belongs to someone else with the intention of returning it” (Oxford Dictionary).
-“Borrowed” is different than stealing a vehicle because there is an agreement from the owner that you will be using the vehicle to return.
-This is convenient in the event of a mechanical breakdown, or if there is a need for someone to borrow a vehicle on a short-term basis.
-The confusion is relevant only if there is a situation where someone other than the vehicle owner is involved in a claim situation.
+When a vehicle is borrowed, it means “to take and use something that belongs to someone else with the intention of returning it” (Oxford Dictionary).
+Borrowing is different from stealing because there is an agreement from the owner that you will return the vehicle.
+This arrangement is convenient, especially in cases of mechanical breakdowns or short-term needs.
+However, confusion arises when someone other than the vehicle owner is involved in a claim situation.

-The most accurate way to determine who is responsible for coverage for a borrowed vehicle is to look at who has ownership of the vehicle.
-In most states there are laws that govern Financial Responsibility for vehicle owners to maintain insurance coverage on their vehicles that are used on the roadways.
-That law puts the burden and responsibility on the owner for having coverage.
-So even if you have borrowed the vehicle and are using it with the owner’s permission, the financial and insurance implications are primary to the owner of the vehicle.
-There may be some situations where secondary coverage is necessary and that would be a time when the borrower could have some liability as well, especially from the Commercial Insurance side if two businesses are involved.
+To determine who is responsible for coverage on a borrowed vehicle, we must look at ownership.
+Most states have laws requiring vehicle owners to maintain insurance coverage on their vehicles used on public roadways.
+This law places the burden of responsibility on the owner to have coverage.
+So, even if you borrow the vehicle with the owner's permission, the financial and insurance implications primarily fall on the vehicle owner.
+In some cases, secondary coverage may be necessary, especially if two businesses are involved.

 Loaned Vehicles

-If a borrowed vehicle is the primary responsibility of the owner, then loaning a vehicle is also the primary concern for the owner.
-If you loan a vehicle to another party, you are giving that party permission to take that vehicle and so you become responsible for whatever that party may do in the use of your vehicle.
-We have all heard accounts of the young driver who takes the parents’ car for the first time and has an accident.
-The responsibility falls to the parents, but the same would hold true for anyone who has the use of your vehicle.
+If a borrowed vehicle is primarily the owner's responsibility, then loaning a vehicle also falls on the owner.
+When you loan your vehicle to another party, you give them permission to use it, making you responsible for their actions while using your vehicle.
+We’ve all heard stories of young drivers taking their parents’ car for the first time and having an accident.
+The responsibility falls on the parents, and the same applies to anyone who uses your vehicle.

-Most Commercial Auto insurance carriers have age guidelines and driving record requirements for driving privileges on a business vehicle.
-For that reason, business owners and non-profit organizations including churches are often discouraged from loaning vehicles.
-Without proper underwriting, an organization may not have important information related to the drivers and/or the use of the vehicle.
-Most parents would not give their child’s friend permission to drive one of their vehicles and this is the same concept.
-In loaning a vehicle, you are taking primary responsibility without having personal knowledge of the risks.
+Most commercial auto insurance carriers have age guidelines and driving record requirements for driving privileges on a business vehicle.
+Because of this, business owners and non-profit organizations, including churches, are often discouraged from loaning vehicles.
+Without proper underwriting, organizations may lack important information about the drivers and the vehicle's use.
+Most parents wouldn’t allow their child’s friend to drive one of their vehicles, and the same principle applies here.
+By loaning a vehicle, you assume primary responsibility without knowing the risks involved.

 Non-Owned Vehicles

-Many faith-based organizations often utilize volunteers in providing transportation for various church functions and special events.
-In that circumstance, most volunteers will use their own vehicles to pick up others for church services or may take a load of campers in their own vans on behalf of the church.
-In this situation, there are some special considerations that may go along with using volunteers for transportation.
-Churches and organizations that utilize non-owned vehicles and drivers should be certain that they have a special endorsement designed to provide a layer of protection for the business under a Hired and Non-Owned Vehicle Coverage.
+Many faith-based organizations utilize volunteers to provide transportation for various church functions and special events.
+In these cases, volunteers often use their own vehicles to transport others for church services or take campers in their own vans on behalf of the church.
+This situation brings special considerations regarding using volunteers for transportation.
+Churches and organizations that utilize non-owned vehicles and drivers should ensure they have a special endorsement designed to provide a layer of protection for the organization under Hired and Non-Owned Vehicle Coverage.

-The primary responsibility for insurance still rests with the owner of the vehicle, but the Non-Owned Coverage would provide protection for the organization after the primary owner’s coverage has been exhausted as a secondary layer.
-In the event of a serious or catastrophic accident, this extra level of coverage is often necessary.
-This endorsement is typically either added to an existing auto policy for the organization or as an extension of liability from the General Liability policy.
+While the primary responsibility for insurance still rests with the vehicle owner, Non-Owned Coverage provides protection for the organization after the primary owner’s coverage has been exhausted.
+This secondary layer of coverage is often necessary in the event of a serious or catastrophic accident.
+This endorsement is typically added to an existing auto policy for the organization or as an extension of liability from the General Liability policy.

-There are times when a volunteer may be using his or her vehicle for the benefit of an organization and experience damage to their own vehicle.
-One such incident in our area involved a collision with a deer.
-This is a common occurrence and usually results in various levels of damage.
-The organization may then call and ask that the damage be covered under the Non-Owned Vehicle endorsement.
+There are times when a volunteer may use their vehicle for the benefit of an organization and experience damage to their own vehicle.
+For instance, a collision with a deer is a common occurrence that can result in various levels of damage.
+The organization may then request that the damage be covered under the Non-Owned Vehicle endorsement.
 However, there are limitations and conditions on how this coverage applies.
-Physical Damage coverage such as Comprehensive and/or Collision coverage are options that are included in the personal auto policy.
-With that in mind, if the individual elects to forego these coverage options, then the Non-Owned Vehicle endorsement would also not respond with physical damage coverage.
-If the individual does carry Comprehensive and Collision coverage, then the Non-Owned Vehicle coverage may provide some limited coverage to take care of the deductible for this coverage.
-The important thing is to know how your policy would respond and to educate your volunteers on what they could expect to be covered for their vehicles.
+Physical Damage coverage, such as Comprehensive and/or Collision coverage, are options included in the personal auto policy.
+If the individual chooses to forego these coverage options, the Non-Owned Vehicle endorsement will not respond with physical damage coverage.
+If the individual carries Comprehensive and Collision coverage, the Non-Owned Vehicle coverage may provide limited coverage to cover the deductible for this coverage.
+It’s essential to know how your policy responds and to educate your volunteers on what they can expect to be covered for their vehicles.

 Rented Vehicles

-Perhaps the most frequent questions come from organizations and individuals renting vehicles.
-There are often questions on how the personal auto policy covers rentals, as well as how the Commercial Hired (Rented) and Non-Owned Vehicle Endorsement works.
-The personal auto policy provides an extension of coverage with most carriers to cover a rental car for the same coverage you carry on your vehicles.
-If you purchase and carry only liability insurance, then that is what would extend.
+Perhaps the most frequent questions arise from organizations and individuals renting vehicles.
+There are often questions about how personal auto policies cover rentals and how the Commercial Hired (Rented) and Non-Owned Vehicle Endorsement works.
+Generally, the personal auto policy provides an extension of coverage with most carriers to cover a rental car for the same coverage you carry on your vehicles.
+If you purchase and carry only liability insurance, that is what extends to the rental.
 If you carry Comprehensive and Collision coverage, carriers could extend that coverage with the same deductibles.
 On the Commercial endorsement, there would be a limit of coverage with a deductible for the rented vehicle.
-In either situation, there are some things to consider.
+In either situation, there are several factors to consider.

 Rental agencies typically offer coverage that can be purchased at the time of the rental.
-This coverage can protect a couple different ways.
+This coverage can protect in a couple of ways.
 First, if you purchase their coverage, you usually have no responsibility for the vehicle.
-If you are involved in a vehicle accident, you would likely just turn the vehicle back in and your only responsibility would be for the deductible option you purchased.
-This would preclude any confusion or complexity with settling a physical-damage claim.
+If you are involved in an accident, you would likely just return the vehicle, and your only responsibility would be for the deductible option you purchased.
+This arrangement avoids confusion or complexity with settling a physical damage claim.

-Utilizing the coverage that is offered by the rental agency is also a way to protect your claims history with your carrier, as the claim would not be reported to your insurance company.
-This is advantageous in preventing any accident surcharges or adverse action from losses.
-Most rental agencies offer this coverage for additional costs but the costs of accident surcharges over a three-year period when using your own coverage would likely more than make up for the extra expense of the additional coverage.
+Utilizing the coverage offered by the rental agency is also a way to protect your claims history with your carrier.
+The claim would not be reported to your insurance company, preventing any accident surcharges or adverse actions from losses.
+Most rental agencies offer this coverage for an additional cost, but the costs of accident surcharges over three years when using your own coverage would likely exceed the expense of the additional coverage.

 Liability Coverage | Non-Owned | Rented Vehicle Driven By Volunteer | Rented Vehicle Driven By Employee |